aws-quickstart/quickstart-quantiphi-lex-kendra-backend/README.md

 3. Provide S3 bucket name (from the pre-requisite section above) for parameter 'S3 bucket with documents', and click Next.
 4. On 'Configure stack options' screen, click Next.
 5. Review the details, provide IAM_CAPABILITIES by clicking the check boxes under 'Capabilities' section, and click 'Create stack'.
 It will take approximately 25 minutes to create the stack.
-5. Once the stack creation is complete, go to Amazon Lex console, find the bot named 'covid_nineteen_bot' and click 'Test Chatbot' to start the conversation.
+5. Once the stack creation is complete, go to Amazon Lex console, find the bot named 'self_service_lex_bot' and click 'Test Chatbot' to start the conversation.